 The trial of a 90km/h speed limit for trucks on a section of the Melbourne Monash Freeway starting today (August 25, 2016) could be doomed to failure.

-The above official animation video shows no benefit in traffic flow and even shows cars and motorcycles undertaking and making dangerous manoeuvres around trucks spread across the four-lane freeway.
+This official animation video shows no benefit in traffic flow and even shows cars and motorcycles undertaking and making dangerous manoeuvres around trucks spread across the four-lane freeway.

 A speed restriction without lane restriction is useless.

 However, Minister for Roads and Road Safety Luke Donnellan says that won’t happen until a second trial phase which only involves banning trucks from the right hand lane.
 Trucks will still be spread dangerously across three lanes!